Yancey2023/small_point_lio/README.md

 ## Third-party

 Small Point-LIO is built in on and with the aid of the following open source projects.
-Credits are given to these pojects.
+Credits are given to these projects.

 |                     project                     |                description                |                                            license                                            |
 | :---------------------------------------------: | :---------------------------------------: | :-------------------------------------------------------------------------------------------: |